-“Another example of the advantages of the white man,” Clyde said.
+“Another example of the advantages of the white man,” Clyde says.

-“Shit, man,” Grant defended me, “he got the whole school to stop the number 3 from leaving so I could be in the play.”
+“Shit, man,” Grant defends me, “he got the whole school to stop the number 3 from leaving so I could be in the play.”

 “You can call me, Mr. Jesus.”